luismasuelli/y402/python/README.md

 The first point, however, is defining an optional setup if more things are needed.
-This setup must be analogous between the client and the server (i.e. in the same way the client defined its `chain_id_by_name`, if used, the setup must configure the same networks but in its own format).
+This setup must be analogous between the client and the server (i.e. in the same way the client defined its `chain_id_by_name`, if used, the setup must configure the same networks but in its own format - this can be skipped if it's only expected for the client to use the same y402 client instead of an arbitrary x402 client for some reason).

 Creating a setup looks like this: